Who wants to be a retirement millionaire? Well, everyone.

 - Take advantage of your employer's match - Employers will often match a certain percentage of your retirement plan contributions.
 Make sure you're putting in enough to at least get the maximum they will contribute -- it's free money!

 - Max out your 401(k) - While maxing out your 401(k) might be difficult if you're early in your career, it often becomes more attainable over time.
-As an individual under 50, you can contribute up to $19,500 to your retirement plan in 2021.
-Catch-up contributions for employees over 50 are bumped to $26,000.
+As an individual under 50, you can contribute up to $20,500 to your retirement plan in 2022 (up from $19,500 in 2021).
+Catch-up contributions for employees over 50 are bumped to $27,000.
 If you follow the above tips, you'll be maxing out your accounts in no time!